Ajyupdate/ecommerce-microservices/README.md

 - **`npm install` failures:** Ensure Node.js version compatibility and correct `package.json` dependencies.
 - **Inter-service communication:** Double-check service URLs in `docker-compose.yml` (using service names, not `localhost`) and `.env` (using `localhost` for local dev).

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-ISC